JackDanger/jackdanger.github.com/_posts/2011-07-20-narcissistic-software.markdown

 # Software Psychology: Narcissism

 Software is like people.
 It has an inside (where it makes decisions about what to do) and an outside (where it tries to work and play well with others).
-We call the outside of software the "interface".
+We call the outside of software "the interface".
 We just call the outside of a person "the face".

 So let's diagnose software problems using the tools we've built to diagnose people.